These functions power the knitr chunk engines and are wrappers around

 movies <- bechdel[2:4, ]

-epoxy("*{movie$title}* ({movie$year}) was directed by {movie$director}.")
+epoxy("{.emph movie$title} ({movie$year}) was directed by {movie$director}.")

 #> *Inception* (2010) was directed by Christopher Nolan.

-epoxy("- *{movies$title}* ({movies$year}) was directed by {movies$director}.")
+epoxy("* {.emph movies$title} ({movies$year}) was directed by {movies$director}.")

-#> - *Back to the Future Part II* (1989) was directed by Robert Zemeckis.
+#> * _Back to the Future Part II_ (1989) was directed by Robert Zemeckis.

-#> - *The Simpsons Movie* (2007) was directed by David Silverman.
+#> * _The Simpsons Movie_ (2007) was directed by David Silverman.

-#> - *Another Year* (2010) was directed by Mike Leigh.
+#> * _Another Year_ (2010) was directed by Mike Leigh.

-epoxy("*{title}* ({year}) was directed by {director}.", .data = movie)
+epoxy("{.emph title} ({year}) was directed by {director}.", .data = movie)

 #> *Inception* (2010) was directed by Christopher Nolan.

-epoxy("- *{title}* ({year}) was directed by {director}.", .data = movies)
+epoxy("* {.emph title} ({year}) was directed by {director}.", .data = movies)

-#> - *Back to the Future Part II* (1989) was directed by Robert Zemeckis.
+#> * _Back to the Future Part II_ (1989) was directed by Robert Zemeckis.

-#> - *The Simpsons Movie* (2007) was directed by David Silverman.
+#> * _The Simpsons Movie_ (2007) was directed by David Silverman.

-#> - *Another Year* (2010) was directed by Mike Leigh.
+#> * _Another Year_ (2010) was directed by Mike Leigh.

-#> I'd be happy to watch _Back to the Future Part II_, _The Simpsons Movie_ or _Another Year_.
+#> I'd be happy to watch _Back to the Future Part II_, _The Simpsons Movie_, or _Another Year_.

-#> They were directed by **Robert Zemeckis, David Silverman and Mike Leigh**.
+#> They were directed by **Robert Zemeckis**, **David Silverman**, and **Mike Leigh**.

-epoxy("The budget for *{title}* was {.dollar budget}.", .data = movie)
+epoxy("The budget for {.emph title} was {.dollar budget}.", .data = movie)

 #> The budget for *Inception* was $160,000,000.

-"I'd be happy to watch {{ title| }}.",
+epoxy_html("I'd be happy to watch {{ title }}.", .data = movie)

-#> I'd be happy to watch <em>Back to the Future Part II</em>, <em>The Simpsons Movie</em> or <em>Another Year</em>.
+#> I'd be happy to watch <em>Back to the Future Part II</em>, <em>The Simpsons Movie</em>, or <em>Another Year</em>.

-#> I'd be happy to watch \emph{Back to the Future Part II}, \emph{The Simpsons Movie} or \emph{Another Year}.
+#> I'd be happy to watch \emph{Back to the Future Part II}, \emph{The Simpsons Movie}, or \emph{Another Year}.